 Use a Hedge Trimmer

 Take a good look at your tree standing there (outside) your home.
 It looks nice, sure, but not perfect, eh?
 Well, no problem — you can whip it into shape in no time!
 Or trim it into shape, rather.
-I used my battery-powered STIHL HSA Hedge Trimmer to quickly sculpt our tree into a pleasing cone shape, nipping off branches that stuck too far out from the rest and giving the bottom of the fir a uniform height.
+I used a battery-powered hedge trimmer to quickly sculpt our tree into a pleasing cone shape, nipping off branches that stuck too far out from the rest and giving the bottom of the fir a uniform height.
 Then my wife and I spent 10 minutes cleaning up branches and needles, so again, do this outside!

 Cleaning Loose Needles and Debris